Sunday, February 01, 2026

 My husband smiled and said, “Enjoy.”
 He understands me better than I understand myself.

 Someone else remarked, “You’re so positive right now — nothing can stop you.”
-It reminded me again of Jab We Met — how love, or even the idea of love, can pull someone out of emotional stagnation and push them toward growth and courage.
+It reminded me again of Jab We Met — how the idea of loving yourself, can pull you out of emotional stagnation and push you toward growth and courage.

 I’m grateful it happened.

-Because it reminded me that I am still capable of feeling deeply.
-Of lighting up.
+Because it reminded me that I am still capable of lighting up.
 Of transforming.
 Of falling — and getting up again.

 And all this… started with sharing a soup.